swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 try! await ohNo
 ```

-Currently, it is required to cover every reference to a `spawn let` using the apropriate try and await keywords, like this:
+Currently, it is required to cover every reference to a `spawn let` using the appropriate `try` and `await` keywords, like this:

 ```swift
 spawn let yes = ""